 And it is important to mention ‘Misbehaving students and time management for teachers’.
 As a teacher, one of the biggest challenges you face is uncooperative students.

-Students who misbehave can eat the teacher’s time.
+Students who misbehave can waste the teacher’s time.
 Maintain a tracking sheet and share it with those students and their parents.
 This will help to work with misbehaving students.

 These simple tips on time management for teachers will save a lot of time and make you successful in your teaching career.